ruit/node-crowdprocess/README.md

 ##Caveats

 1. The Duplex stream exposed accepts and delivers [`objectMode`](http://nodejs.org/api/stream.html#stream_object_mode) streams, so you can't, for instance, pipe directly it to `process.stdout`.
 You need to pass them through a stringifier like [JSONStream](https://github.com/dominictarr/JSONStream) or [newline-json](https://github.com/CrowdProcess/newline-json)

+##Tests and Examples

+If you want to run tests and examples, create a `credentials.json` file in the root of this repository with your security credentials, that may be either `email` and `password` or `token`.
+They're the same object described [above](#require-and-authenticate).

+Don't worry, they will be [`.gitignore`d](https://github.com/CrowdProcess/node-crowdprocess/blob/master/.gitignore#L1).

 ##Under the hood